Achilleas/aqua-py-analysis/README.md

 Part 1:

 Input:
-  1) Movie as .tif file or folder of .tif files ex.
+  1) Registered movie in folder with one or more .tif files ex.
       - Proprietary video format files (MDF, Sutter Instruments Inc.) were converted to Tiff using commercial software (MView,       Sutter Instrument)
       - Two-photon microscopy movie of astrocyte recording (30.9Hz)